MLH-Fellowship/prep-portfolio-22.OCT.PREP.1/README.md

 _You can skip this if you have the bundler installed on your system.
 Make sure it is the latest stable version._

-Run the following command on terminal.
+Run the following command on the terminal.

 ```bash
 sudo gem install bundler